Sunday, June 30, 2024

 The Big Reveal

-On Friday June 28 the Minister of National Defence announced Canada's largest shipbuilding project since World War II.
+On Friday June 28 the Minister of National Defence announced Canada's largest shipbuilding project since the Second World War.
 Irving Shipbuilding Inc will build fifteen destroyers for the Royal Canadian Navy over a 25 year construction period, employing 10,000 people.
 The actual ships will be built at Halifax Shipyard, but components will be sourced from across the country and abroad.

 When the government announced the new National Shipbuilding Strategy in 2010 it really meant a ground up reconstruction of the country's nearly defunct shipbuilding industry.
 The idea was to build a "sustainable, long-term shipbuilding plan" as opposed to the previous boom and bust cycle.
 [After the current RCN frigates were built in 1990s, there was so little other work for the Saint John shipyard that it was closed.]